iog-creator/BibleScholarProject/README.md

 - `docs/STEPBible_Explorer_System_Build_Guide.md`: Comprehensive guide for setting up and using the system
 - `IMPORT_STRUCTURE.md`: Documentation on the import structure
 - `FINAL_INTEGRATION_SUMMARY.md`: Summary of the integration process
+- `HEBREW_STRONGS_FIXES.md`: Details on the fixes for Hebrew Strong's IDs
+- `.cursor/rules/theological_terms.md`: Standardized rules for handling theological terms

 ## Running the New Features

-To run and test the new theological terms and cross-language mapping features:
+To run and test the theological terms and cross-language mapping features:

 ```bash
 # Start both the API server and web app